 PREVIOUS RECORD: 8,152 m (26,745 ft) — Marine scientists from the Chinese Academy of Sciences recorded video footage of a lionfish in the Yap Trench in 2017.

 PREVIOUS RECORD: 8,145 m (26,722 ft) — Marine scientists from the University of Aberdeen’s Oceanlab recorded the first video footage of the Mariana snailfish (Pseudoliparis swirei) in the Mariana Trench in 2014.
 The researchers obtained the images using the UK’s deepest diving vehicle, the Hadal-Lander.

-The deepest fish on video is not the deepest fish ever observed nor the deepest fish collected.
+The deepest fish on video is likely the deepest fish ever observed.

 JAMSTEC Press Release